What Are the Best Places to Invest in Airbnb in Scotland, United Kingdom?

 Most Expensive Airbnb Markets in Scotland, United Kingdom by Nightly Rate

 The average daily rate (ADR) measures how much guests pay per night in each market, making it the clearest indicator of a city's short-term rental pricing power.
-Fort Augustus, Scotland commands the highest Airbnb nightly rate in Scotland, United Kingdom at $413/night, generating $3,149/month at 37.7% occupancy.
+North Berwick, Scotland commands the highest Airbnb nightly rate in Scotland, United Kingdom at $426/night, generating $3,580/month at 40.7% occupancy.
 Markets with premium nightly pricing typically feature high-demand destinations where travelers pay a significant premium over hotel alternatives.

 #MarketADRActive Listings (TTM)Revenue/moOccupancyRegulation